-HIGHLAND HEIGHTS – Michael Canty has officially filed his candidacy for Ohio House District 6 with the Cuyahoga County Board of Elections today, becoming the first candidate to do so.
+HIGHLAND HEIGHTS, OH – Michael Canty has officially filed his candidacy for Ohio House District 6 with the Cuyahoga County Board of Elections today, becoming the first candidate to do so.
 He is running to replace Marlene Anielski, who is prevented from running for another term due to term limits.

 “I believe that my leadership experience in the private sector will play an important role in developing policies that will benefit the voters of House District 6, as well as the rest of our state,” Canty said.

 He is currently the President and CEO of Alloy Bellows and Precision Welding, Inc. in Highland Heights.
 He has more than 35 years of business experience, primarily manufacturing and distribution.
 Canty also served 8 years as the mayor of Bentleyville, and has served on many boards and councils including the Council on Small Enterprises (COSE), the National Small Business Association (NSBA), Cuyahoga Community College, and the Governor’s Common Sense Initiative (CSI) Small Business Advisory Board in Columbus.

 The focus of Canty’s campaign will be the challenges facing Ohioans in today’s economy which include job creation, common-sense business regulatory reform, and improving workforce development in Northeast Ohio.